 - neuropsychological factors such as cognition, behavior and emotion

 The certificate is designed to introduce students to the nervous system and how it relates to their major.
-The certificate systematically interconnects/integrates the various levels of the nervous system into coursework and research across multiple departments.
-Below are the courses and requirements for this program housed in the School of Psychology, Counseling, and Family Therapy.
+It systematically interconnects/integrates the various levels of the nervous system into coursework and research across multiple departments.
+Below are the courses and requirements for this program housed in the School of Psychology, Counseling and Family Therapy.

 Core Courses (8 hrs)

 NEUR 241 – Foundations of Neuroscience (4 hrs with Lab)

 A sophomore-level introductory course and lab introducing the neurobiological bases of human and animal behavior.
 Prerequisites: PSYC 101 or BIOL 241.
 Emphasis is placed upon neuroanatomical, neurophysiological, and behavioral methodologies which contribute to an understanding of brain-behavior relationships.

 NEUR 369 – Neuroscience Collaborative Research (2 hrs)

 A junior/senior level course where students would participate in laboratory research under the direction of a faculty advisor.
 Prerequisite: Either PSYC 269, BIOL 252, AHS 271 or consent of Instructor.
 This 300-level course will emphasize the current research tools and methodologies used by neuroscience-affiliated faculty on campus and designed so that students would be exposed to several neuroscience research labs, standard research protocols, and equipment through a lab rotation model (i.e. PSYC, AHS, BIOL, etc.).
 This course is recommended to be taken after at least 8 hours of the 16 approved elective hours have been completed.

 NEUR 494 – Neuroscience Capstone (2 hrs)